ThatOneGuy1821/Scraping-Your-Uber-Driver-Data/README.md

 Before we begin, you'll need to create a folder that will be used exclusively for this project.
 We will be referencing it throughout.

-The example I give is a folder titled **uber_webscape** which I stored at this path:
+The example I give is a folder titled **uber_webscrape** which I stored at this path:
 **‘/Users/yourname/uber_webscrape/’**

 You will also need to install and have a cursory knowledge of: